dblanchardDev/arcgisrest/README.md

  * **timeout** (optional) – How many seconds to wait for the server to send data before giving up, as a float, or a (connect timeout, read timeout) tuple.
 To wait forever, pass a None value.
 Defaults to 3.05 seconds.

+ * **swapToken** (optional) – Whether to swap the portal token for an ArcGIS Server token on federated sites.
+Is only required in rare circumstances and will only work when using a web-adaptor connection.
+Defaults to false.

 &nbsp;
 ## Connections via Web Adaptors (or Reverse Proxies)
 A connection via Web Adaptors (or Reverse Proxies) is one where the connection to all ArcGIS Enterprise components is established through the same common web server.